saxenam06/semantica/SemantiCore_Development_Roadmap.md

 * **Human-in-loop**: provide UIs for ontology review, conflict resolution, and triple acceptance.
 * **Test coverage**: unit tests for extractors, golden files for parsers, and integration tests that simulate full pipelines.
 * **Performance**: make parsing idempotent and resumable; add caching at the ingest and embedder layers.

+### 🆕 **NEW DESIGN PRINCIPLES FOR KNOWLEDGE GRAPH QUALITY**

+* **Template-first**: Define schemas before ingestion to prevent AI invention of entities/relationships.
+* **Seed-before-extract**: Always start with known data to establish foundation of truth.
+* **Conflict-aware**: Design for conflict detection from day one, not as an afterthought.
+* **Provenance-everywhere**: Track source of every piece of information for transparency.
+* **Deduplication-continuous**: Implement semantic deduplication as a continuous process, not just during ingestion.

 ---